 Cruise followed this success with ‘The Color of Money’, which paired him with Paul Newman.
 In 1988, he starred with Dustin Hoffman in ‘Rain Man’, which won the Academy Award for Best Film and him the Kansas City Film Critics Circle Award for Best Supporting Actor.
 He portrayed real-life paralyzed Vietnam War veteran in 1989’s ‘Born on the Fourth of July’, which earned him a Golden Globe Award for Best Actor – Motion Picture Drama, a nomination for BAFTA Award for Best Actor in a Leading Role, and Cruise’s first Best Actor Academy Award nomination.

 At this point, the question that might be circling your mind is what is the next Tom Cruise movie?
-Well, you are at the right place.
-Here’s the list of upcoming Tom Cruise films scheduled to release in 2018 and 2019.
-We can only hope that the new Tom Cruise movie could be as good as some of his latest ones.
+Well, you are in the right place.
+Here’s the list of upcoming Tom Cruise films scheduled to release in the near future.
+We can only hope that the new Tom Cruise movies would be as good as some of his latest ones.

 Tom Cruise will reprise his role as Pete “Maverick” Mitchell.
 He is expected to play the role of an air flight instructor and his character, Maverick, will fly an F/A-18 Super Hornet.
 Val Kilmer will also be reprising the role of Tom “Iceman” Kazansky, Maverick’s rival from the previous movie.
-Although Anthony Edwards’ character Nick “Goose” Bradshaw died in the previous movie Edwards’ Twitter campaign, which called for his character to be a part of the sequel, gained significant traction.
+Although Anthony Edwards’ character Nick “Goose” Bradshaw died in the previous movie, Edwards’ Twitter campaign, which called for his character to be a part of the sequel, gained significant traction.
 His role, however, has not been confirmed yet.
 Miles Teller will be playing Bradley Bradshaw, the son of Edwards’ character Nick “Goose” Bradshaw.
-‘Top Gun: Maverick’ is scheduled to be released on July 12, 2019 by Paramount Pictures.
-Production on the film officially started on May 30, 2018 in San Diego, California.
+‘Top Gun: Maverick’ is scheduled to be released on June 26, 2020, by Paramount Pictures.

 Read More: Johnny Depp Upcoming Movies